What Are Articles of Association? (Overview, Definition, and Examples)

 Compounded together, the articles of association form the backbone of a company’s internal governance and serve as a crucial document in its legal framework.
 Complying with the articles is essential for a public and private company’s smooth functioning and ensures all stakeholders know their rights and responsibilities.

-• Agenda Builder: This allows users to easily create and customise meeting agendas, ensuring that all relevant topics are covered.
+• Agenda Builder: This allows users to easily create and customize meeting agendas, ensuring all relevant topics are covered.

 • Secure Document Collaboration: We provide a secure platform for directors to access meeting materials and collaborate in real-time, reducing the need for paper-based documentation.
 Write articles of incorporation and other documents faster by reviewing files together.

-• Voting and Approval: OnBoard enables digital voting and approval processes, making it easier for directors to participate in decision-making, even remotely.
+• Voting and Approvals: OnBoard enables digital voting and approval processes, making it easier for directors to participate in decision-making, even remotely.

 • Meeting Analytics: We offer valuable insights and analytics on meeting attendance, participation, and engagement, helping your board of directors improve their effectiveness.